atgreen/red-light-green-light/README.md

   tests, etc).
 For each test report generated, `rlgl` evaluates the report against the stated git-hosted policy, resulting in a **Red Light**, meaning stop the pipeline, or **Green Light**, meaning proceed with the pipeline.
-It also produces a URL, which links to a report showing annotated evaluation results.
+It also produces a URL that links to a report showing annotated evaluation results.
 Annotations, include, for example, the git logs for policies defining exceptions resulting in green lights.